curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 <br/><br/>

 I wanted to improve transferrable skills.
 I expected product managers and designers to hand me specs, so I could focus on architecting and building.
 That mostly worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute.
-I could estimate the effort involved in building a mockup, but I couldn't propose an alternative with 2x value and 0.5x cost.
+I could estimate the effort involved in building a mockup, but I couldn't propose an alternative with 2x value at 0.5x cost.

 <br/><br/>

-And others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.
-Cofounders, managers, teammates - they all want you to be invested in the company and team.
+Others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.
+Cofounders, managers, and teammates all want you to be invested in the company and team.
 When you prove your investment in the business, others will reciprocate with more investment in you.
 I could have accelerated my growth in responsibilities and position if I displayed more enthusiasm for the product and business.

 <br/><br/>